networkandcode/networkandcode.github.io/_posts/python/2020-10-25-python-ways-to-run-code.md

 (myenv) $
 ```

-We are now in the virtual environment, what ever package we are going to install now in this virtual environment to going to stay here only.
+We are now in the virtual environment, what ever package we are going to install now in this virtual environment is going to stay here only.

 Let's try installing flask.
 ```
-myenv) $ pip install flask
+(myenv) $ pip install flask
 Collecting flask
 --TRUNCATED--
 ```